LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W06-D2B-CssFlexBox.md

 ### `align-content`

 Aligns the flex items in a direction at right angles to the container direction.
-This property determines the spacing between lines, while `align-items` determines how the items as a whole are aligned within the container.
+This property determines the spacing between lines, while `align-items` determines how a group of items are aligned within the container.
 When there is only one line, this property has no effect.
 One way to get multiple lines is by applying the property `flex-wrap:wrap;`.

 ### `justify-content`